KBNLwikimedia/KBCollectionHighlights/README.md

 **Images** of our public domain collection highlights are in [Category:Collection highlights of Koninklijke Bibliotheek](https://commons.wikimedia.org/wiki/Category:Collection_highlights_of_Koninklijke_Bibliotheek) on Wikimedia Commons.

-**Publications** about Wikifying KB's collection highlights
+**Publications** about Wikifying KB's collection highlights can be found on https://kbnlwikimedia.github.io/KBCollectionHighlights/
-* [Cool new things you can now do with the KB's collection highlights](https://kbnlwikimedia.github.io/KBCollectionHighlights/) - a five part series about ... welke handige & nuttige overzichten van alle 70 topstukken samen er als resultaat van [het project XXXXX]() beschikbaar zijn gekomen.
-*
-* <a href="https://medium.com/@ecritures/topstukken-in-de-koninklijke-bibliotheek-b32780f314f8">Topstukken in de Koninklijke Bibliotheek</a> (in Dutch)
-* <a href="https://medium.com/@ecritures/gestructureerde-data-van-de-kb-op-wikimedia-commons-35dc948c2eee">Gestructureerde data van de KB op Wikimedia Commons</a> (in Dutch)